codepari/company-insight/README.md

 - which employees have a reporting line which is too long, and by how much

 #### Key points:
-- use only Java SE (any version), and Junit (any version) for tests.
+- Java SE (any version), and Junit (any version) for tests.
-- use maven for project structure and build
+- Maven for project structure and build
-- your application should read data from a file and print out output to console.
-No GUIs needed.
+- application should read data from a file and print out output to console.
-- code will be assessed on correctness, simplicity, readability and cleanliness
-- If you have any doubts make a sensible assumption and document it

-## Usage
-Run:

 ## Assumptions
 CSV format: